Women To Watch 2020

 Hire more people of color.
 Hire more women.
 Hire more women of color.Not just one or two.
 Support us in creating a community and listen to us.
 I’ve been the token, and it’s a lonely place to be.
 Learn to give us recognition and tell everyone about our hard work.
 If we don’t have a community, you won’t retain our talent.When different life experiences intersect, we learn new ways to connect with our consumer and the work becomes stronger.
 As you’re recruiting, recognize it as an opportunity to bring in new perspectives and diversity in gender, skin color, sexuality, disability and talent.
 If you don’t see that talent, go to high schools and introduce our industry to kids at an early age.
 If this isn’t happening at your agency, do the work and talk with leadership about how to make this happen.

-What’s the biggest risk you’ve ever taken?
+What’s A risk you’ve taken?

 One of my most significant career risks happened when I acknowledged that I wanted to focus on design.
 I’ve always blurred the lines between art direction and design, and I’ve had both titles a number of times.
 Still, telling leadership that I didn’t feel like I was on the right career “path” was filled with highs and lows.
 I changed disciplines and it created new opportunities to grow my career.